NateEag/nateeag.com/pages/software/ideas.md

 purposes.
 I would like it to work locally on the computer where the data are stored, so that the user can maintain control of their personal data while still gaining insight into the details of their walking and running routines.

+I have a little work on this in a private repository alongside a bunch of GPS tracks.
+I should consider splitting the programs out from my personal data and publicizing what I do have.

 ## Real-Life Marauder's Map